 Your nervous system determines your health outcomes.
 Take control of your cortisol.
 Start this week.

-Dr. Swet Chaudhari, MD, is Double Board-Certified in Plastic Surgery and serves as Medical Director at Wellness Elite Fitness.
-He oversees all physician-supervised protocols and lab interpretation.
+Dr. Swet Chaudhari, MD, is Double Board-Certified in Plastic Surgery and serves as Medical Director of Elite Aesthetic MD, the independent medical practice located inside Wellness Elite Fitness.
+Through that practice, he provides medical care and lab interpretation for members who opt in to EAMD.
 This article is for informational purposes and does not replace medical advice.
 Consult your physician before beginning any new wellness protocol, particularly if you have existing cardiovascular, endocrine, or psychiatric conditions.

 Start with a complimentary consult.